phrz/paulherz.com/README.md

 You need docker on your host machine.
 You may need to start the docker GUI if on macOS or Windows to get the daemon going.

-Have `caddy` installed on the server, following official instructions.
+Have `caddy` installed on the server: `curl https://getcaddy.com | bash -s personal`

 Put the `Caddyfile` in the user home, along with `keepup.sh`.
 Run `crontab -e` and add a Cron job for `keepup` every ten minutes: